kalutheo/elm-ui-explorer/readme.md

 - All ids (Story names and categories) should be unique and be written in CamelCase without spaces or special characters (ex:  DropDownMenu, Loading, Loaded etc... )

-- For Hot Reloading, it's recommended to use [Create Elm App](https://github.com/halfzebra/create-elm-app)
+- For hot reloading, it's recommended to use [Create Elm App](https://github.com/halfzebra/create-elm-app).
+[Elm Live](https://github.com/wking-io/elm-live) is also a great alternative that provides live reloading.

 - Try to adopt [SDD (StoryBook Driven Development)](https://medium.com/nulogy/storybook-driven-development-a3c517276c07), creating UI this way can be very efficient.